jithinjoshi/Full-stack-Todo-App/README.md

 # MERN Stack Todo Application

 This is a Todo Application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
 The application allows users to manage their tasks by adding, updating, and deleting them.
-The front-end is implemented using React.js for a user-friendly interface, and the back-end is built with Node.js and Express.js.
+The front end is implemented using React.js for a user-friendly interface, and the back end is built with Node.js and Express.js.
 MongoDB is used as the database to store tasks.

 ## Live Demo